vivocha/ps-app/README.md

 }
 ```

-Please, keep in mind that both the quick replies and the templates need at least a button with a valid payload to continue the active conversation or users have no more chance to interact.
+Please, keep in mind that both the quick replies and the templates need at least a button with a valid payload to continue the active conversation or users have no more chances to interact.

 ### Reactive Buttons On Templates